AssafAbadi/Tensorflow-Object-Detection/README.md

 Technologies and Tools Utilized:
 Tensorflow Object Detection (TFOD)
-Python
+Python,
-LabelImg for image labeling
+LabelImg for image labeling,
 Matplotlib for visualization

 Project Highlights:
-Collect and label images for training using LabelImg Train a deep learning model for gesture detection using TFOD and Python Fine-tune the model to improve precision and recall Test the model in real-time using a webcam and images Visualize model performance using Matplotlib
+Collect and label images for training using LabelImg, Train a deep learning model for gesture detection using TFOD and Python, Fine-tune the model to improve precision and recall, Test the model in real-time using a webcam and images, Visualize model performance using Matplotlib,
-Gain hands-on experience in object detection with TFOD and Python
+Gain hands-on experience in object detection with TFOD and Python,

 How to Run the Project: